Forest Schools

 Create a simple emergency protocol with first aid and contacts.
 Involve learners in creating safety agreements for increased commitment.
 Remember, managed risk differs from hazard.
 Supervise climbing, tools, and fires with skill-building.

-Forest Schools help achieve many National Curriculum goals across key stages.
-Outdoor learning improves descriptive writing and storytelling in English.
-Learners often write well about forest adventures, even if classroom writing is difficult (Waite, 2011; Maynard, 2007).
+Forest Schools help learners meet many National Curriculum goals across key stages.
+Outdoor learning can improve descriptive writing and storytelling in English.
+Learners often write well about forest adventures, even when classroom writing feels hard (Waite, 2011; Maynard, 2007).

 Forest schools can use visuals, quiet spaces, and buddies for learner support.
 Forest settings may remove barriers seen in classrooms (Fägerstam & Blomdahl, 2021).
 Share learner progress using photos and observations with parents and services (Knight, 2013; O’Brien & Murray, 2007).